-Code staff are defined by the Regulator as 'staff whose activities have a material impact on the firms risk profile, this includes staff that perform significant influence functions, senior managers and risk takers'.
+Material risk takers are defined by the Regulator as 'staff whose activities have a material impact on the firms risk profile, this includes staff that perform significant influence functions, senior managers and risk takers'.
 This includes executive and non-executive directors.

-The table below sets out the aggregate quantitative remuneration for code staff in relation to their services for The Nottingham for the year ended 31 December 2015.
+The table below sets out the aggregate quantitative remuneration for code staff in relation to their services for The Nottingham for the year ended 31 December 2016.